yahoo/serialize-javascript/README.md

 '{"str":"string","num":0,"obj":{"foo":"foo"},"arr":[1,2,3],"bool":true,"nil":null,"fn":function echo(arg) { return arg; },"re":/([^\\s]+)/g}'
 ```

+Note: to produced a beautified string, you can pass an optional second argument to `serialize()` to define the number of spaces to be used for the indentation.

 ### Automatic Escaping of HTML Characters

 A primary feature of this package is to serialize code to a string of literal JavaScript which can be embedded in an HTML document by adding it as the contents of the `<script>` element.
 In order to make this safe, HTML characters and JavaScript line terminators are escaped automatically.